On functional logistic regression: some conceptual issues: The estimation of in practice

 The problem of non-existence of the MLE can be circumvented if the goal is variable selection.
 The main idea behind the proof of Theorem \ref{Teo:neasym} is that one can approximate the functional model with finite approximations as those in \eqref{eq:logfin} with $p$ increasing as fast as desired.
 Therefore, if we constrain $p$ to be less than a finite fixed value, Theorem \ref{Teo:neasym} does not apply.

 In order to sort out the non-existence problem for a given sample (due to the SC property), it would be enough to use a finite-dimensional estimator that is always defined, even for linearly separable samples.
 As mentioned, an extensive study of existence and uniqueness conditions of the MLE for multiple logistic regression can be found in the paper of \cite{albert1984}.
-We suggest to use \textit{Firth's estimator}, firstly proposed by \cite{firth1993}, which is always finite and unique.